 - Remove the left side cover to access the tool kit.

 - Locate the seat mount brackets under the edge of the driver's seat.
-Remove the seat mount bolt (1) from each side of the seat.
+Remove the seat mount bolt (1) from each side of the seat with a 6mm socket.

-- Remove the rear bracket bolt (2), washer and nylon grommet from the passenger portion of the seat (if equipped).
+- Using a 6mm Allen socket, remove the rear bracket bolt (2), washer and nylon grommet from the passenger portion of the seat (if equipped).

 - Lift the rear of the seat and pull rearward to disengage the front mounting tab of the seat from the frame mount.
 Do not allow the seat mount brackets to contact the rear fender.